medplum/medplum/packages/docs/docs/auth/methods/index.md

 For server side authentication, developers should set up a `ClientApplication` to identify the server (see this guide on [Creating a Client Application](/docs/auth/methods/oauth-auth-code#create-a-client-application)).
 When looking at resource [history](/docs/sdk/classes/MedplumClient#readhistory) and AuditEvents for this type of implementation, actions will be taken on behalf of the `ClientApplication` that the server is using to connect.

 The [Client Credentials](/docs/auth/methods/client-credentials) flow is the recommended authentication pattern for this kind of integration.
 Each server can manage credentials and tokens, and use the Medplum SDK to authenticate.
-Using the [Typescript SDK](/docs/sdk/classes/MedplumClient), maintain an instance of MedplumClient as part of your running application and use the [startClientLogin](docs/sdk/classes/MedplumClient#startclientlogin) call to start an [active login](/docs/sdk/classes/MedplumClient#getactivelogin).
-The client will continue to refresh the connection if it is in active use, storing the access token in local storage on the server.
+Using the [Typescript SDK](/docs/sdk/classes/MedplumClient), maintain an instance of `MedplumClient` as part of your running application and use the [startClientLogin](docs/sdk/classes/MedplumClient#startclientlogin) call to start an [active login](/docs/sdk/classes/MedplumClient#getactivelogin).
+The client will continue to refresh the connection if it is in active use, storing the access token in memory on the server.

 Using the client credentials flow requires the server environment to cache the Medplum access token.
-This may not be possible in some stateless server environments.
-Medplum supports [Basic Auth](https://www.medplum.com/docs/sdk/classes/MedplumClient#setbasicauth) to support these use cases.
+This may not be possible in some stateless server environments, and Medplum supports [Basic Auth](https://www.medplum.com/docs/sdk/classes/MedplumClient#setbasicauth) to support these use cases.

 ## Device/Host